 Research and reports

-The UK retirement age can refer to the age at which you can access the state pension.
+The UK retirement age can refer to the age at which you can access the state pension and a free bus pass.
 But there’s a different, lower age to keep in mind when accessing workplace or personal pensions.

 If you’re self-employed, you might have workplace pensions if you’ve been employed before.